The History and Risks of Reinforcement Learning and Human Feedback: Background

 \subsection{Reward models of human preferences}

 \paragraph{Data collection} Reward models are trained with human preference data collected over a distribution of graphical user interfaces.
 The most common task is to give the model a \textit{prompt}, i.e a request or instruction, and rate the \textit{completion}, or answer.
-Some implementations collect rankings from groups of responses~\citep{ziegler2019fine}, scores and rankings of a group of candidate responses~\citep{ouyang2022training} (scores of 1-5 for 6+ outputs then ranking all), a choice between a pair of responses~\citep{bai2022training} (choose best response between two options), and more~\citep{wu2023fine}.
+Implementation methods vary; some collect rankings from groups of responses~\citep{ziegler2019fine}, others collect scores and rankings of a group of candidate responses~\citep{ouyang2022training} (scores of 1-5 for 6+ outputs then ranking all), yet others present a choice between a pair of responses~\citep{bai2022training} (choose best response between two options), and more remain~\citep{wu2023fine}.
+Pairwise preferences is often described as the base method~\citep{christiano2017deep}, derived from the Bradley-Terry model~\citep{BradleyTerry}.
 The workers employed are generally given detailed instructions on which styles, occurrences, or values to prioritize in their labels.
 This data is collected from groups of individuals and sometimes calibrated across per-labelor distributions, but that decision making process is not always documented or shared.

 In each batch of rankings for a prompt-completion pair, the pairs are often \textit{binarized} into a chosen element and rejected element (rather than using the corresponding delta as a training objective) to create easy-to-optimize training data.
 This binarization of chosen and rejected is aggregated independently to measurements of the difficulty of the prompt or mean quality of the responses. \begin{presumption} Pairwise preferences can suitably perform as a basis of human values. \end{presumption}